What Is a Bankruptcy Discharge and How Does it Work?

 The timing of your discharge depends on the chapter under which you filed for bankruptcy.
 In Chapter 7 bankruptcy, you can expect to receive a discharge within 5-6 months after you file your case.
 Due to the fact that a Chapter 13 bankruptcy involves a payment plan over 3-5 years, your discharge will not be entered until after you have completed all payments required under your plan.

 If you are considering filing for bankruptcy, call the Law Offices of Mark A. Bandy, PC to set up a free initial consultation.
-Our job is to guide you successfully through the bankruptcy process so that you receive a discharge which puts your debts in the rearview mirror and gives you the fresh start you need!
+Our attorney's job is to guide you successfully through the bankruptcy process so that you receive a discharge that puts your debts in the rearview mirror and gives you the fresh start you need!